khanhnamle1994/cracking-the-data-science-interview/EBooks/Machine-Learning-In-Action/README.md

 ### Chapter 10 - Grouping unlabeled items using k-Means Clustering

+**Pros:** Easy to implement.

+**Cons:** Can converge at local minima; slow on very large datasets.

+**Works with:** Numeric values.

+General Approach to k-Means Clustering:
+1. Collect: Any method.
+2. Prepare: Numeric values are needed for a distance calculation, and nominal values can be mapped into binary values for distance calculations.
+3. Analyze: Any method.
+4. Train: Doesn’t apply to unsupervised learning.
+5. Test: Apply the clustering algorithm and inspect the results.
+Quantitative error measurements such as sum of squared error (introduced later) can be used.
+6. Use: Anything you wish.
+Often, the clusters centers can be treated as representative data of the whole cluster to make decisions.

+**Summary**

+Clustering is a technique used in unsupervised learning.
+With unsupervised learning you don’t know what you’re looking for, that is, there are no target variables.
+Clustering groups data points together, with similar data points in one cluster and dissimilar points in a different group.
+A number of different measurements can be used to measure similarity.

+One widely used clustering algorithm is k-means, where k is a user-specified number of clusters to create.
+The k-means clustering algorithm starts with k-random cluster centers known as centroids.
+Next, the algorithm computes the distance from every point to the cluster centers.
+Each point is assigned to the closest cluster center.
+The cluster centers are then recalculated based on the new points in the cluster.
+This process is repeated until the cluster centers no longer move.
+This simple algorithm is quite effective but is sensitive to the initial cluster placement.
+To provide better clustering, a second algorithm called bisecting k-means can be used.
+Bisecting k-means starts with all the points in one cluster and then splits the clusters using k-means with a k of 2.
+In the next iteration, the cluster with the largest error is chosen to be split.
+This process is repeated until k clusters have been created.
+Bisecting k-means creates better clusters than k-means.

 ### Chapter 11 - Association analysis with the Apriori algorithm

 ### Chapter 12 - Efficiently finding frequent itemsets with FP-growth